What’s up with WhatsApp? You Can use WhatsApp for Language Exchanges!

 WhatsApp is a versatile and instant way to communicate with people all over the world.
 So why not use it for your language exchanges?

 A language exchange is a partnership with a person or people who speak your target language and who want to learn the language you speak.
-You practice each other’s languages—and make friends along the way!
 It’s a powerful, fun way to quickly progress in a language.

 Language exchanges are often done in person, but that can limit you if you don’t live in a particularly multicultural area.
 Thankfully, WhatsApp has come to the rescue to help you meet language exchange partners with your phone.